 Application delivery controllers are also heavily relied upon for their monitoring capabilities.
 They can check a server’s health and operability beyond the standard ping.
-If monitoring indicates a server is experiencing an issue, or that specific health criteria needed to ensure a server’s reliability are not being met, the ADC will route traffic to an alternate server, avoiding a potential disruption (see Figure 1).
+If monitoring indicates a server is experiencing an issue, or that specific health criteria needed to ensure a server’s reliability are not being met, the ADC will route traffic to an alternate server, avoiding a potential disruption.

-Application delivery controllers can also provide real-time and historical analysis of all user and network traffic, including metrics for round-trip times, bandwidth usage and datacenter and WAN latency.
-This information can assist help desk staff by minimizing the time they spend identifying the cause of an issue, and help users by providing faster resolution.
+Application delivery controllers can also provide real-time and historical analysis of all user and network traffic, including metrics for round-trip times, bandwidth usage, and datacenter and wide area network (WAN latency.
+This information can assist help desk staff by minimizing the time they spend identifying the cause of an issue and help users by providing faster resolution.

 If applications do not perform to users’ expectations, their productivity can be severely compromised.
-An application delivery controller can employ an array of mechanisms to improve application performance, especially over mobile and high-latency networks.
+An ADC can employ an array of mechanisms to improve application performance, especially over mobile and high-latency networks.

 SQL database load balancing is one mechanism that can deliver performance gains.
 SQL load balancing uses many of the same techniques employed for load balancing TCP traffic, but applies this intelligence at the database level.
 It uses policy-driven logic for each SQL transaction, improving the number of requests and connections that can be handled within the database cluster.

 SSL and TLS are mainstays for doing business on the web.
 Managing traffic encrypted with new ciphers is very CPU intensive.
 Application delivery controllers can handle exceedingly high volumes of encrypted and unencrypted traffic.
-The ADC manages certificates and decrypts traffic before it reaches the server.
+The application delivery controller manages certificates and decrypts traffic before it reaches the server.

 Application delivery controllers can also provide performance benefits across mobile networks.
-Web pages designed for high-speed Internet links often fail to deliver the same user experience on a mobile device connecting over a bandwidth-constrained network.
+Web pages designed for high-speed internet connections often fail to deliver the same user experience on a mobile device connecting over a bandwidth-constrained network.

 Several creative mechanisms enable an application delivery controller to optimize web content delivery over mobile networks.
 Domain sharding is one example.
 Connection-layer optimization is applied to a single domain.
 Content on each page is broken down into a sequence of subdomains that allow a larger number of channels to be opened simultaneously, which decreases page load time and improves performance.